coriolinus/transacty/README.md

 These assumptions are sometimes reflected in error-handling simplifications and may panic if invalidated.

 The last assumption is critical, and the most likely to be invalidated.
-It is the most likely one which will need to be worked around in production code.
+However, it's impossible to tell from the instructions given what the policy should be.
+Some plausible policies:

+- Invent a `SignedAmount` type which can be used only for the `available` balance, compatible otherwise with `Amount`.
+Requires a fair amount of implementation.
+- Invent a holding period during which deposits are automatically held, and after which transactions cannot be disputed.
+Requires a notion of time.